ibm-cloud-docs/watsonxdata/wxd_ov.md

 # {{site.data.keyword.lakehouse_full}} overview
 {: #wxd_ov}

 {{site.data.keyword.lakehouse_full}} is a new open architecture lakehouse that combines the elements of the data warehouse and data lakes.
-The best-in-class features and optimizations available on the {{site.data.keyword.lakehouse_short}} make it an optimal choice for next generation data analytics and automation.
+The best-in-class features and optimizations available on the {{site.data.keyword.lakehouse_short}} make it an optimal choice for next-generation data analytics and automation.

 {{site.data.keyword.lakehouse_short}} is a unique solution that allows co-existence of open source technologies and proprietary products.
 It offers a single platform where you can store the data or attach data sources for managing and analyzing your enterprise data.